davidenoma/davidenoma/README.md

-- 👋 Hi, I’m @davidenoma
-- 👀 I’m interested in Machine & Deep Learning and Bioinformatics Data Science.
+- 👀 I’m interested in Machine & Deep Learning, Bioinformatics & Data Science.
 This is applied to Genetics, Genomics and Precision Medicine.
 - 👨🏽‍💻 I write Python, R, Java, PHP, SQL, HTML and associated frameworks and libraries
 - 🌱 I’m currently learning Representation learning for Deep neural architectures and Data engineering pipelines on AWS cloud platforms.
 - 💞️ I’m looking to collaborate on any machine learning, data science and bionformatics projects.